cgenardini/se_project_aroundtheus/README.md

 **JavaScript**

-- cards rendered through js
+- cards rendered through API response
 - modal button activated/deactivated using buttons
 - form submit updated user information on profile and renders value in the form input
 - modal added for card add form.
 Form information is submitted to render new card on feed.